advancedresearch/advancedresearch.github.io/blog/2022-02-14-the-domino-effect.md

 Unless, of course, you do not like to pay for those extra days of safety.

-With other words, the rephrasing of the pandemic as a non-threatening desease, is primarily in order to reduce costs of sick leave.
+With other words, the rephrasing of the pandemic as a non-threatening disease, is primarily in order to reduce costs of sick leave.

 Within a few weeks, several countries, including my own (Norway), chose to follow Denmark in lifting restrictions.